cormullion/Karnak.jl/docs/src/basics.md

 end 600 300
 ```

-In is representation of our directed graph `gd`, we can now see the direction of the edges joining vertices.
+In this representation of our directed graph `gd`, we can now see the direction of the edges joining vertices.
 Notice how vertices 1 and 4 are doubly connected, because there's one edge for each direction.

 Neither of these graphs is **connected**.
 In a connected graph, every vertex is connected to every other via some path, a sequence of edges.